sgjava/opencv-chip/README.md

 * USB camera (this is only if you wish to use a camera)
     * You will need a powered USB hub if you are powering off the OTG port
     * For CHG-IN you need an OTG flash drive or an adapter for OTG to USB
-    * Some USB cameras like the Logitech C270 can use 500 mA at higher FPS.
-If the camera pulls to many mA (640x480 >= 25 FPS with the C270) then the CHIP will shut down.
-This will not be a big deal for most applications.
+    * Some USB cameras like the Logitech C270 can use up to 500 mA.
+If your CHIP shuts down try a different PSU or cable.
+My shutdown issues were always caused by a shady PSU.

 ### WARNING
 I used no-limit setting on CHIP to prevent power issues with OpenCV failing to compile at maximum CPU speed or with a USB drive attached.
 This setting could damage a laptop or PC USB port, so make sure you use a dedicated 5V/2A PSU to power off the OTG port.